freent-project/openwindows/README.md

 > **Warning**: Installation of OpenWindows will delete **all** data, including files, apps, settings, passwords, etc. Back-up your current OS before continuing.

-> **Info**: Installation of OpenWindows requires an NTFS or FAT partition with a Windows-style drive letter.
-OpenWindows cannot recgonise any other partition.
+> **Note**: Installation of OpenWindows requires an NTFS or FAT partition with a Windows-style drive letter.
+OpenTheSystem cannot identify any other partition.
 If you do not have an NTFS or FAT partition, install Microsoft Windows to create one with a letter before installing OpenWindows.